 We hope this guide gives you a better understanding on how to serve vegan food truck customers.
 We understand that some trucks have a very limited menu, however, being able to add at least one vegan meal to your truck’s menu will allow even more people to enjoy your truck’s cuisine.

-Mobile Cuisine Magazine looks forward to sharing Meatless Monday with our readers!
+Please do your part today and join the movement?
+Signing up is fast and easy!
+Follow them on Twittter.
+Mobile Cuisine looks forward to sharing Meatless Monday with our readers!